renpy/renpy/sphinx/source/trans_trans_python.rst

              else:
                  return left(d)

-The python equivalent of an ATL transform is a Transform object.
+The Python equivalent of an ATL transform is a Transform object.

 .. class:: Transform(child=None, function=None, **properties)